Severance Package

 Understand your employer’s priorities

-Your employer needs to have a good reason to negotiate with you about the pay and terms of your severance package.
+Your employer needs to have a good reason to negotiate with you about the pay and terms of your severance agreement.
 While you may be able to negotiate a nominal increase, your ability to negotiate significant increases in pay or changes to terms on your own is likely reduced significantly because of the following reasons:

 First you must identify a compelling reason the company should provide you with a better severance.
 The most compelling reasons are ones that could affect its bottom line, such as: